Consequences of GDPR for bloggers and how to comply with that privacy regulation has been a hot topic since the GDPR went into effect on may 25, 2018.

 This is not GDPR compliant because you’re forcing them to click confirm to get the freebie.
 To comply with GDPR as a blogger, you have to provide free access to the freebie whether or not they want to be on your list.

-You can’t make your readers to consent in order to get the freebie.
+You can’t make your readers consent in order to get the freebie.

-GDPR for blogger is an important change in regulations and it affects certain important parts of blogging practices, information collection, and websites.
+GDPR for bloggers is an important change in regulations and it affects certain important parts of blogging practices, information collection, and websites.